oracle/pgql-lang/spec/pgql-1.1-spec.md

 ### Optional Escaping of Quotes in Strings

-In single quoted String literals, it is optional to escape double quotes, while in double quoted String literals, it is optional to escape single quotes.
+In string literals, it is optional to escape double quotes.
 The following table provides examples of String literals with escaped quotes, and corresponding String literals in which quotes are not escaped.

 With escape | Without escape
 --- | ---
-`'single quoted string literal with \"double\" quotes inside'` | `'single quoted string literal with "double" quotes inside'` `"double quoted string literal with \'single\' quotes inside"` | `"double quoted string literal with 'single' quotes inside"`
+`'single quoted string literal with \"double\" quotes inside'` | `'single quoted string literal with "double" quotes inside'`

 Note that the value of the literal is the same no matter if quotes are escaped or not.
 This means that, for example, the following expression evaluates to `true`.

 ```
-'\"double" quotes and \'single\' quotes' = "\"double\" quotes and \'single' quotes" // this expression evaluates to TRUE
+`'single quoted string literal with \"double\" quotes inside' = 'single quoted string literal with "double" quotes inside' // this expression evaluates to TRUE`
 ```

 ## Keywords